Smoothbore: Current use

 Some smoothbore firearms are still used.

 Small arms

-A shotgun fires multiple, round shot; firing out of a rifled barrel would impart centrifugal forces that result in a doughnut-shaped pattern of shot (with a high projectile density on the periphery, and a low projectile density in the interior).
-While this may be acceptable at close ranges (some spreader chokes are rifled to produce wide patterns at close range) this is not desirable at longer ranges, where a tight, consistent pattern is required to improve accuracy.
+A shotgun fires a lot of shots; firing out of a rifled barrel would impart centrifugal forces that result in a doughnut-shaped pattern of shot (with a high projectile density on the periphery, and a low projectile density in the interior).
+While this may be acceptable at close ranges (some spreader chokes are rifled to produce wide patterns at close range), this is not desirable at longer ranges, where a tight, consistent pattern is required to improve accuracy.